 The soup’s name is spelled differently depending on a region (czarnina, czornina) and also known as czarna polewka, czarna zalewajka or juszyca.

 In this post we’re going to get familiar with this somewhat controversial soup and will cook one too!
+If you’re still hesitant to try this one, fry another Polish soup, for example:

 A Short History of Czernina